OpenFn/lightning/DEPLOYMENT.md

 ## Encryption

-Lightning enforces encryption at rest for Credentials, for which an encryption key must be provided when running in production.
+Lightning enforces encryption at rest for credentials, TOTP backup codes, and webhook trigger authentication methods, for which an encryption key must be provided when running in production.

 The key is expected to be a randomized set of bytes, 32 long; and Base64 encoded when setting the environment variable.